Elering/estfeed-datahub-docs/eng/30-data-distribution.md

 ### New services

 > [!IMPORTANT]
-> Agreement and agreement coordination API-s are under development
+> Agreement coordination API-s are under development

 The term "New" refers to the fact, that these API-s were created after the "Old" API.
 These API-s are data object specific and return the new version (V2 and newer) of the data object.